Superannuation Guarantee Changes on 1 July 2021

 – If salary packages are inclusive of super, check the contracts wording to ensure you apply the changes correctly.

-– If your employment agreements are a base salary plus super, ensure your Xero payroll templates are set up so that superannuation is calculated at the statutory rate, so that the process is automatic.
+– If your employment agreements are a base salary plus super, ensure your Xero payroll templates are set up so that superannuation is

 – If you don’t use Xero and need assistance working out the contribution, use the ATO’s SG calculator here